 Samuel Woodforde was born in Castle Cary in Somerset on 29 March 1763.
 He was the second son of Heighes Woodforde (1720-1789) and his wife Anne Dorville.
-Within the family he is usually referred to as `Sam' or `the artist'.
+Within the family he is often to as `Sam' or `the artist'.

-Family legend suggests that he began his career by painting inn signs in the villages surrounding Ansford and Castle Cary for pocket money.
+Family legend suggests he began his career by painting inn signs in the villages in the Ansford and Castle Cary area for pocket money.

 At the age of fifteen he received the patronage of the well-known banker

 Henry Hoare (died 1785) of Stourhead, Wiltshire.
 Many of his earlier works are preserved here.
 In 1782 he became a student at the